 It also increases the genetic variability within the organism population from one generation to the next.
 Variations are very important to the evolutionary process.

-1. What is the main difference between the cell cycle and cell division?
+1. What is the cell cycle?

-6. What is the significance of the S phase in the cell cycle?
+6. What is cytokinesis in cell division?

-7. Why is it so important for the cell cycle to be a regulated process?
+7. Why is the cell cycle important?